-When a local government unit is working with another local government unit, the following information should be obtained and reviewed by the Grantee, to provide reasonable assurance of the costs prior to issuing payment:
+When a grantee is working with a partnering organization, the following information should be obtained and reviewed by the Grantee, to provide reasonable assurance of the costs prior to issuing payment:

-- Fully executed conservation practice assistance contracts, amendments, vouchers and supporting documentation (invoices/receipts). - Charges for services to include a breakdown by employee of hours worked, date(s) of service, applicable billing rate(s), and total cost.
-Grantees or fiscal agents may request time tracking data to support charges for services. - Reimbursement requests for pass-through costs to include a copy of the invoice(s) from the third party source(s).
+• Fully executed conservation practice assistance contracts, amendments, vouchers and supporting documentation (invoices/receipts).

+- Charges for services may include a breakdown by employee of hours worked, date(s) of service, applicable billing rate(s), and total cost.
+Grantees or fiscal agents may request time tracking data to support charges for services. - Reimbursement requests for pass-through costs should include a copy of the invoice(s) from the third party source(s).